hfuu0003/FIT5120ME16IErepository/www/html/wp-content/plugins/ssl-zen/readme.txt

 7. Settings to enable 301 redirection the settings page.

 == Changelog ==
+= 3.0.7 =
+* Improved Re-Activation process for StackPath
+* Improved error messaging

+= 3.0.6 =
+* Changed pricing of premium version to $36

+= 3.0.5 =
+* Updated Freemius SDK
+* Improved StackPath DNS verification
+* Added option to reset plugin for StackPath

+= 3.0.4 =
+* Pricing page has been hidden so users are redirected to buy the correct plan
+* Updated cPanel Availability script

 = 3.0.3 =
 * Added better error messages for StackPath DNS verification